fatemsumaiya/single-page-js/README.md

 # single-page-js
-Sprint 2: Introduction to javascript
+Sprint 2: Introduction to javascript | Build a Single Page Application (SPA) using HTML, CSS, and Javascript by utilizing pair-programming with your group.

 Team: Sumaiya Fatema, Robert Romero